-The feedback provided by the gaze indicator offers users the ability to anticipate how the system will respond, use that signal as feedback to better communicate their intention to the device, and ultimately be more confident about their interactions.
+The feedback provided by the cursor offers users the ability to anticipate how the system will respond, use that signal as feedback to better communicate their intention to the device, and ultimately be more confident about their interactions.

 - The cursor should be no larger than the available targets, allowing users to easily interact with and view the content.

 - Depending on the experience you create, scaling the cursor as the user looks around is also an important consideration.
-For example, as the user looks further away in your experience perhaps the cursor should not become too small such that its lost.
+For example, as the user looks further away in your experience, the cursor should not become too small such that it's lost.

-- When scaling the cursor, consider applying a soft animation to it as it scales giving it an organic feeling.
+- When scaling the cursor, consider applying a soft animation to it as it scales to give it an organic feeling.

 - Avoid obstructing content.
 Holograms are what make the experience memorable and the cursor should not be taking away from them.

-- Although there is no one right cursor shape, we recommend that you use a directionless shape like a torus or something else.
-A cursor that points in some direction (ex: a traditional arrow cursor) might confuse the user to always look that way.
+- Although there is no one right cursor shape, we recommend that you use a directionless shape like a torus.
+A cursor that points in some direction (For example, a traditional arrow cursor) might confuse the user to always look that way.

 - An exception to this is when using the cursor to communicate interaction instruction to the user.
-For example, when scaling holograms in the Windows Holographic shell, the cursor temporarily includes arrows that help instruct the user on how to move their hand to scale the hologram.
+For example, when scaling holograms in the Mixed Reality OS, the cursor temporarily includes arrows that instructs the user on how to move their hand to scale the hologram.